reallymello/csid_bill_payer/README.md

 # csid_bill_payer
 Uses Selenium to automate a Chrome browser to pay your Coral Springs Improvement District water bill.
+Use at your own risk, if the CSID site changes this may not work as originally designed.
+Always confirm your payment succeeded independently.

 To use